webqit/webflo/README.md

     workport.messaging.channel(channelId).broadcast({ type: 'TEST' });
     ```

-  For [UI Nofitications](https://developer.mozilla.org/en-US/docs/Web/API/notification), each side of the API exposes the following methods:
+  For [UI Nofitications](https://developer.mozilla.org/en-US/docs/Web/API/notification), both sides of the API exposes the following methods:

   + **`.nofitications.fire()`** - for firing up a UI notification.
 This uses the [`Nofitications constructor`](https://developer.mozilla.org/en-US/docs/Web/API/Notification/Notification), and thus, accepts the same arguments as the constructor.
 But it returns a `Promise` that resolves when the notification is *clicked* or *closed*, but rejects when the notification encounters an error, or when the application isn't granted the [notification permission](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission).